 Low-acid coffee is one area where spending extra can make a difference.
 In general, when you spend more, you can get coffee beans that are more particularly grown and marketed.
 For low-acid coffee, spending a little more can go a long way to getting a little more pleasure.

-Java Planet’s USDA Organic Coffee was top pick in our reviews, not just for whole beans but also overall.
-We liked its combination of value and aroma, while noting that flavor will always be an eye-of-the-beholder thing.
-We also really liked Lucy Jo’s Organic Mellow Belly for retaining its caffeine punch while offering a stomach-friendly smoothness.
-We just couldn’t give it our top rank because ground coffee loses its punch too quickly.
-If you’re looking for a low-acid decaf, we’d suggest Mommee Coffee’s.
+What’s the bottom line?
+Our favorite low-acid coffee is Lifeboost’s Dark Roast, which is not only exceptionally kind to the stomach but also deeply flavorful and sustainably grown.
+We also really liked Volcanica’s Low-Acid Coffee, which is available in three grind sizes, for retaining its rich taste and caffeine punch while offering a stomach-friendly smoothness.
+Finally, if you’re looking for a low-acid decaf, we’d suggest Mommee Coffee’s.
 Why?
 It was designed for mothers-to-be.
 If it’s good for a pregnant woman, we think it’s good for everyone.
 Just be aware that it’s expensive.

 We hope that these reviews and buying tips have helped you find a great coffee that won’t irritate your stomach.
 Enjoy your next cup of coffee with confidence!